 The doctor fills out the bottom portion of the form and sends it in to the insurance company.
 Janet’s workers’ compensation claim has now been filed.

-The insurance company will:
+The insurance company then will:

 Example: Dean is a Nevada firefighter who suffers a burn injury at work.
 The insurance company receives the Claim for Compensation.
 It also reviews the Employer’s Report.